Learning Password Best Practices Through In-Task Instruction: Results

 \subsubsection{User-level tip compliance}

 Figure~\ref{fig:tip_compliance}(B) and Appendix Table~\ref{tab:alltips_resolved_bygroup} show high all-rules-resolved rates across guided conditions: T1 81.8\%, T2 79.3\%, and T3 93.3\%.
-These values indicate that in each group, most participants who received tips later complied with every rule they had been shown, with T3 showing the highest user-level compliance.
+These values indicate that most participants who received tips in each group later complied with every rule they had been shown, with T3 showing the highest user-level compliance.